heutelbeck/sapl-policy-engine/sapl-test/README.md

   group that is expected 0 - n times
 * `keyword1 keyword2 keyword3 keyword4` -> invalid since [String] is not contained in group

-> A extensive set of example test definitions can be found in the sapl-demos repository in the corresponding
+> An extensive set of example test definitions can be found in the sapl-demos repository in the corresponding
 > [Test Definition Subfolder](https://github.com/heutelbeck/sapl-demos/tree/master/sapl-demo-testing-dsl/junit/src/test/resources).
 > It contains various definitions showcasing different usecases for unit and integration tests.
 It also contains a lot
 > of comments to explain the different definitions, so it is a good starting point to learn the SAPLTest DSL.